 Find an igloo hotel or ice hotel in Finland

-Spending the night in a room made of snow and ice has become an increasingly popular alternative for many visitors to Finnish Lapland.
-Visitors can choose from a room in a snow hotel, or in some places in a traditional igloo, safe in the knowledge that no matter how cold it gets outside (and it might drop below -30º Celsius!) you’ll be snug and warm on your soft bed in a thick and comfy sleeping bag.
+Spending the night in a room or igloo made of snow and ice has become an increasingly popular alternative for many visitors to Finnish Lapland.
+Visitors can choose from a room in an ice hotel, or in some places in a traditional igloo, safe in the knowledge that no matter how cold it gets outside (and it might drop below -30º Celsius!) you’ll be snug and warm on your soft bed in a thick and comfy sleeping bag.
 The snow rooms in Finland are generally kept at a temperature of between 0ºC and -5ºC, and most accommodation ensures you get to have a hot berry juice before you nod off.

-Snow Hotels, Snow Igloos & Icy Attractions
+Ice Hotels, Snow Igloos & Icy Attractions in Finland

-At the northern edge of the Gulf of Bothnia, close to the Swedish border, the Kemi SnowHotel resort is one of the first snowhotels to open in Finland.
+At the northern edge of the Gulf of Bothnia, close to the Swedish border, the Kemi SnowHotel resort is one of the first snow hotels to open in Finland.
 From its humble beginnings the resort has grown both in size and popularity over the years, and now includes the cozy Seaside Glass Villas as an alternative to the famous rooms of ice.
 The other attractions also include the IceRestaurant 365, an Ice Bar, and countless delightful ice sculptures decorating the entire space.
 While the resort is open all year round, the rooms in the Kemi SnowHotel are available from January 18th to April 15th.
 A little further north in Muurola, Lapland Welcome operate Katkavaara, where you can stay in a genuine, traditional igloo from December until late April.

 There are a number of icy attractions in Rovaniemi, the capital of Finnish Lapland, and home of Santa Claus.
 The Arctic SnowHotel provides accommodation as well as an ice restaurant, ice bar, and even a snow sauna!
 It opens on December 20th, and closes on March 31st, although their comfy glass igloos opened already on September 20th.
 Although providing no accommodation Snowland Restaurant in Rovaniemi is popular with groups and parties.
 It opens in late November or early December, and features a number of smaller ice and snow constructions, a special wedding suite, an ice disco, and a large ice bar.
 Next to Santa Claus Village, the Snowman World resort has a Winter Zone that is adorned with ice scultures, and also features an Ice Bar & Restaurant, as well as a popular icy playground of slides to keep the kids amused.
 The Winter Zone is open from December 6th until March 31st.